GFelberg/Back/README.md

-    back.back : Access to the Back command back.bypass : Access to the Back command without cooldown back.admin : Access to the Admin Help Page back.reload : Access to Reload the Plugin
+    back.back : Access to the Back command back.bypass : Access to the Back command without cooldown back.admin : Access to the Admin Help Page back.update : Access to recieve notifications about the plugin, as new versions back.reload : Access to Reload the Plugin

 ### How the Plugin works?